PrasathK83/Medibot/README.md

 HTML, CSS, JavaScript – Frontend chat interface

 👉 With Medibot, users can experience an offline, secure, and private healthcare assistant powered by AI.

+To view the working of the bot https://medibot-2-htwd.onrender.com vist this link